A goat with a snotty nose foreshadows almost every oncoming ailment in them.

 People and pets all have difficulty breathing when outdoors, which causes watery eyes and dripping noses.

-A wildfire broke out just a few miles west of our cabin, and it made the air thick with smoke in almost no time.
+It made the air thick with smoke in almost no time.

 Ammonia will make eyes and noses run because it’s a health hazard.